-Worplesdon Parish Council has two active social media accounts (X formerly known as Twitter and Facebook).
+Worplesdon Parish Council uses Facebook for its social media communications.
 Councillors using social media for personal reasons must abide by the Parish Council's Code of Conduct at all times and should not write anything that could bring the Parish Council into disrepute or could be considered libellous.

-Review: March 2025
+Review: March 2026